Child Welfare Advocacy Communities of Practice

 A working group of impacted parents and community members focused on capacity-bridging activities for community-level advocacy.
 This group met every month from 2021-2023.
 The focus and strategy of the advocacy was developed by the community and supported by West Coast LEAF including storytelling, campaign development, Know Your Rights modules, etc.

 The steering committee provides important oversight through ongoing evaluation, troubleshooting, and ensuring transparency, accountability, and alignment with the project goals.

 We’re hosting an email listserv for family policing advocates in BC.
 The purpose of the listserv is to support advocates who work in the areas of family advocacy, family support, family development, etc., who share common values and goals to build community, share wise practices, assist each other with problems arising in their practice, and collaborate on systemic change for families with ministry involvement.
 This might include questions or discussion regarding:

 - Practices and procedures

-- Supporting clients and meeting their legal and non-legal needs
+- Supporting clients and meeting their needs

 - Systemic issues and concerns, as well as advocacy and actions to support systemic change